dan-t-data/saas-billing-churn-analysis/README.md

 ## Impact
 This project demonstrates my ability to work end-to-end as a data analyst:

-- **Excel** → Cleaned and validated 100K+ rows of billing data, reconciled KPIs with formulas and pivots.
+- **Excel** → QA cleaning and validation on 10k-row samples.

-- **SQL** → Modeled customer/subscription/invoice relationships, created churn drivers, and built aggregate metrics.
+- **SQL** → Modeled full dataset, joined entities, and created churn drivers.

-- **Tableau** → Delivered an interactive dashboard that transformed raw data into strategic recommendations.
+- **Tableau** → Delivered an interactive dashboard with strategic insights.

-By surfacing that manual payments and late invoices eroded nearly $380M ARR, I provided leadership with actionable insights to reduce churn and protect revenue
+By surfacing that manual payments and late invoices eroded nearly $380M ARR, I provided leadership with actionable insights to reduce churn and protect revenue.

 ---